disimulation/jelly-cube.github.io/index.md

 Then title it.

-`Go to settings, then click pages click enable`
+`Go to settings, then click pages. click enable`

 Make and `index.md` and a `_config.yml` doc.